Know What before Know How

 Loft is the angle of the clubface plane as measured from vertical.

-Below are high speed photos of impact with a Driver, middle iron and more lofted short iron.
+Below are high-speed photos of impact with a Driver, middle iron, and more lofted short iron.
 You can clearly see that the ball is contacted below the equator and the ball is compressed (flattened at the point of impact).
 This results in launch and spin (flight) characteristics unique to the club used.

 Impact

 Knowing WHAT is not, however, knowing HOW.
 Know HOW is the stuff of learning through doing.
-Knowing HOW to hit a 250 yard drive, or a 175 yard five-iron, straight toward a target, stems first from knowing WHAT the club has to do to the ball to create the desired flight.
+Knowing HOW to hit a 250-yard drive, or a 175-yard five-iron, straight toward a target, stems first from knowing WHAT the club has to do to the ball to create the desired flight.
 From there, one can set about developing HOW to get the job done.

-It is here that it becomes clear why knowledge is a primary component to my teaching philosophy.
+It is here that it becomes clear why knowledge is a primary component of my teaching philosophy.
 It has been the norm in golf instruction that information regarding HOW was given priority.
-Just look at any golf magazine or Golf Channel Academy or search Google for golf instruction, and the content is overwhelming on HOW to swing a golf club.
+Just look at any golf magazine, Golf Channel Academy, or search Google for golf instruction, and the content is overwhelming on HOW to swing a golf club.
 It has been my experience that most golfers know more about how to swing and what they do wrong than ever before, and yet they remain confused about what to change to turn a nagging slice into a beautiful draw.
 And, they continuously return to the source of their confusion for guidance; more magazines, more academies, more content, more information.

-I suggest a simple solution; get your concepts straight on WHAT you are doing with a golf club to a golf ball, know WHAT the club must do to give you a desired result, then get on with doing that…and you will see a change for the better.
+I suggest a simple solution: get your concepts straight on WHAT you are doing with a golf club to a golf ball, know WHAT the club must do to give you a desired result, then get on with doing that…and you will see a change for the better.
 HOW you swing will become a function of WHAT you intend to do with the club to hit the ball where you want it to go.

 Know WHAT before you Know HOW!

-4 thoughts on “Know What before Know How
+6 thoughts on “Know What before Know How

-1. This is so good to have in written text.
+2. This is so good to have in written text.
 I’m first understanding that I need to “understand”.
 Good stuff.
 Thank you for sharing.

 • Thank you for your comment, Samantha.
 I have found that understanding changes outcomes, usually for the better.
 All the best to you in your journey.
 Stay in touch as I am happy to help if I can.

-2. 12/4/2019
+3. 12/4/2019

 Thank for the information this just confirm there power in knowledge, knowing what before the how is a very simple concept to follow and easy to understanding.
 I will continue to followup with your website to increase my knowledge of the game to help with when playing golf.